 One of the things that exacerbates feeling overwhelmed is that many of us – and yes, I include myself in this at times – passively move through our weeks and just hope they go well.
 When something unexpected comes up, we just don’t have the emotional bandwidth, let alone time, to deal with it.
 Or, if we do have to deal with an emergency of sorts that demands our time and attention, something has to give.

-I ask that from a place of love and affection.
 Because I know that in order to be happier and healthier, it is critical that you find a way to reduce stress in your life.
 We all know this.
 Our health care practitioners telling us that stress is killing us as a society.
 So, how do you find some practical solutions to take back control to consciously move forward in your life?

 Because, if there’s something I know for sure, when we are choosing to live consciously, we cannot help but reduce stress in our lives.
 That’s one of the side effects of conscious living: less daily stress and when the unexpected happens, we can roll with it with more ease.

 Frankly, you may not have an hour a week to give.
 That’s why I’m going to offer a buffet of ideas to help you plan just a little and see how it affects the quality of your daily life.

 Here are Eleven Little Ways to Use Planning to Reduce Stress:

 Between my bullet journal and calendar (electronic), everything that needs attending to gets written down.
 Tasks, appointments, grocery lists….write it all down.
 This process of ensuring that all the swirling thoughts in my head don’t get stuck there always helps.

 Research has shown that our brain processes information more effectively when we write it down, so the choice to go old school can’t help but reduce your stress level and help with problem solving.

 Before the work week begins, sit down and look at the week ahead.
 I tend to do my looking ahead on Friday mornings.

 - What appointments do you have scheduled?
 What deadlines?
 Any family obligations?